 There are art galleries and antique shops galore, and you can even dress up in old-fashioned clothing for a colonial photoshoot!

 Richmond is truly a lovely little town and well worth a visit.
 Here’s a full list of awesome things to do in Richmond.

 Cheers to Tassie Devil Abroad for this contribution!

-Have you visited any of these small towns?
+Have you visited any of these small towns in Australia?
 Would you like to?
 Let me know in the comments and please share this to inspire more Australian travel fun times.
-You can follow Birdgehls on Instagram, Twitter, Facebook and Pinterest for more travel inspiration for Australia and elsewhere.
+You might also want to check out this list of top regional cities in Australia.